 In October 2011, we finalized the Ricoh Group Human Resources Management Policy.
-Priorities are: 1) wide dissemination of The RICOH Way; 2) training for top global talent; 3) global mobility; 4) identification of top talent throughout the world; and 5) a global system of personnel management.
-In line with this policy, we aim first to put the right people in the right place, wherever in the world that may be, as quickly as possible so that these people, particularly top talent, can fully demonstrate their skills.
-Toward this end, are working to establish a global evaluation standard and build a human resources database.
-Also, to facilitate smooth personnel rotation across national and regional borders, we are currently formulating global assignment procedures.
+Priorities are: 1) wide dissemination of Ricoh Way; 2) training for top global talent; 3) global mobility; 4) identification of top talent throughout the world; and 5) a global system of personnel management.
 Going forward, the headquarters and personnel departments at each Group company will coordinate efforts more closely to clarify delegation of authority and institute a global personnel structure, which will reinforce human resource management.

 Business Solutions Group

-joined the head office in January 2013, from Ricoh Americas Corporation
+joined the head office in January 2013, from Ricoh USA, Inc.

 In Japan, I have been able to break through many of the typical barriers in RCL and get quicker decision making.
 I’ve found that headquarters has long been willing to support the overseas business, but hasn’t always been able to focus its efforts on the requirements needed.
 Being in Japan, working alongside the development teams, my team can help everyone focus their priorities.
 By understanding regional needs we’re changing the way we launch new technologies, by doing it globally.
 My motto is, “Always add value every day.”
 I emphasize to my team that we in Japan must do our best to add value for our customers.